DAVEXACOM/MQ4WAYCLUS/chart/charts/APPQM1/charts/APPQM2/charts/GWQM2/README.md

 # Introduction

-This chart deploys a single IBM MQ Advanced for Developers server (queue manager) into an IBM Cloud private or other Kubernetes environment.
+This chart deploys a single IBM MQ Advanced for Developers server (queue manager) into an IBM Cloud private or other Kubernetes environment .

 ## Prerequisites